 The RNC is a fundamental technique to BJJ.
 Everybody with more than a few lessons under their belt knows that you're going to be looking for it, so they will immediately be trying to create barriers with their arms and hands.
-I focused on the basic application before getting into the set-up, as that warrants a whole lesson of its own.
+However, as this particular class has plenty of absolute beginners, I focused on the basic application before getting into the set-up.

 When you have managed to grip your bicep, make sure both your elbows are in front of their shoulders.
 In other words, your armpits are resting on their shoulders.
 The elbow drops straight down.
 As Nathan 'Levo' Leverton emphasises, this now means that both your wrists are hidden, making it difficult for them to strip your grip.
 It also makes the choke tighter, as both of your arms are directly by their neck.

 Bring the hand of that bicep arm to the back of their head: a commonly used version is to press the palm into their skull, but there are various options, coming down to personal preference.
 Using the back of your hand against their neck is arguably better, as that may slip in more securely than palm down.
 Also, palm down is easier for them to grab, if they try to peel your fingers off their skull.
 Either way, when you're locking in the choke, don't reach your hand forward over their shoulder.
 If you do, then they can armbar you using their shoulder as a fulcrum.
 Instead, slide it behind the head.

 Bring your head next to theirs on the bicep gripping side, to further cut off any space.
 If for some reason after grabbing your bicep you can't get your other hand behind their head, grab your own skull, using that grip to finish from there.
 Staying close to their back, expand your chest and squeeze your elbows together.